-- 2. A steady CIRCULAR YELLOW indication: - a.
-Shall be given following a CIRCULAR GREEN indication in the same signal face.
+2. A steady CIRCULAR YELLOW indication:

-b.
-Is an optional alternative to a yellow arrow indication follow- - b.
-Is an optional alternative to a yellow arrow indication following a green arrow indication in a separate signal face used exclusively to control a single directional movement. - A steady CIRCULAR GREEN indication shall be given only when it is intended to permit traffic to proceed in any direction which is lawful and practical. - 4.
-Steady RED ARROW, YELLOW ARROW and GREEN ARROW indications may be used in lieu of the corresponding circular indications at the following locations: - a.
-On an approach intersecting a one-way street. - b.
-Where certain movements are prohibited. - c.
-Where certain movements are physically impossible. - d.
-On an intersection approach which has an exclusive lane for turning movements. - e.
-Where turning movements are "protected" from conflicting movements by other indications or by the signal sequence. - f.
-Where all the movements on the approach do not begin or end at the same time and where the indications for the turning movements will also be visible to traffic with other allowable movements.
+- (a) Shall be given following a CIRCULAR GREEN indication in the same signal face, except if the signal face controls an exclusive left turn lane and the CIRCULAR GREEN indication is to be followed by a GREEN ARROW indication. - (b) Is an optional alternative to a yellow arrow indication following a green arrow indication in a separate signal face used exclusively to control a single directional movement. - A steady CIRCULAR GREEN indication shall be given only when it is intended to permit traffic to proceed in any direction which is lawful and practical. - 4.
+Steady RED ARROW, YELLOW ARROW and GREEN ARROW indications may be used in lieu of the corresponding circular indications at the following locations: - (a) On an approach intersecting a one-way street. - (b) Where certain movements are prohibited. - (c) Where certain movements are physically impossible. - (d) On an intersection approach which has an exclusive lane for turning movements. - (e) Where turning movements are "protected" from conflicting movements by other indications or by the signal sequence. - (f) Where all the movements on the approach do not begin or end at the same time and where the indications for the turning movements will also be visible to traffic with other allowable movements.